dangconnie/sentiment-analysis-youtube/Readme.md

     -- $ for i in *; do mv "$i" "$i.txt"; done

 -Split and .txt for both inu and bach files

+holding onto split comments in case i need them again so that i don't have to redo it.